PGS62/JuliaExcel.jl/README.md

 Other points to note:
  * `JuliaCall` is simply a wrapper to JuliaEval, with the arguments to `JuliaCall` being encoded using Julia's syntax for array literals.
  * The result file is written in a custom format designed to be fast to unserialise
- * There is obvious scope to improve this implementation by switching away from a file-based messaging system to to one based on sockets.
+ * There is obvious scope to improve this implementation by switching away from a file-based messaging system to one based on sockets.
 Perhaps in a future version.

 ## Viewing the VBA code
 The VBA project is password protected to prevent accidental changes.
 You can see the code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in the JuliaExcel.xlam by unprotecting with the password "JuliaExcel".